Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

 4. Select the desired dashboard.

 5. Click the [OK] button.
-    The dashboard is added to the Actindo Dashboard.
+    The dashboard is added to the *Actindo Dashboard*.